w3c/wai-tutorials/source/images/groups.html.erb.md

 ## Captions for Image Groups
 {:.ex}

-If a group of images has a caption, a `figure` element can be used to group those images.
-The WAI-ARIA attribute `role` with the value of `group` to indicate grouping to assistive technology.
-If individual images also have captions, `figure` and `figcaption` elements can be nested.
+If a group of images has a caption, a `<figure>` element can be used to group those images.
+A nested `<figcaption>` element contains the caption for the whole group.
+The WAI-ARIA attribute `role` with the value of `group` indicates grouping to assistive technologies.
+If individual images also have captions, additional `<figure>` elements with individual `<figcaption>`s can be nested.

 The support for this particular WAI-ARIA attribute and value varies.